bhoppenstedt/data-generator/README.md

 Getting started
 ---------------
-This application runs with docker compose and can be started by cloning this repository and running 'docker compose up'
+This application runs with docker compose and can be started by cloning this repository and running 'docker compose up' in the root directory.
-in the root directory.
-Note that the mqtt broker is not included in the docker setup of this project and needs to be
+Note that the mqtt broker is not included in the docker setup of this project and needs to be configured manually.
-configured manually.
-This can be done by installing the local [mosquitto broker](https://mosquitto.org/download/) that implements
+This can be done by installing the local [mosquitto broker](https://mosquitto.org/download/) that implements the mqtt message protocol.
-the mqtt message protocol.
-Alternatively an external broker can be used by simply changing the address that is stored in the broker variable at the start of the mqtt_message_producer module to the address of said broker.
+Alternatively an external broker can be used by simply changing the address that is stored in the broker variable at the start of the
+mqtt_message_producer module to the address of said broker.

 Usage
 ------

 * Kafka:
+test